Ann Van den Broeck

 Ann Van den Broeck (born 1976) is a Flemish actress and musical star.
 She ended her studies in 2000 at the Koninklijk Conservatorium of Brussels in the musical department.

-After her studies she played in The Hired Man, A Little Night Music, She Loves Me, Marrily We Roll Along, Dracula de Musical, Peter Pan, Into the Woods, Edith en Simone and Beauty and the Beast.
+After her studies she played in The Hired Man, A Little Night Music, She Loves Me, Merrily We Roll Along, Dracula de Musical, Peter Pan, Into the Woods, Edith en Simone and Beauty and the Beast.
 She is also known for various roles in Belgian and Dutch television shows.

 In 2004, she won a Flemish musical prize for her role in Merrily We Roll Along.

 Currently, she is playing Sanne (Cathy) in the Flemish version of The Last Five Years with Jan Schepens as Nathan (Jamie) in the Fakkeltheater in Antwerp.

-On March 22, 2009, she will appear in the title role of Elisabeth in the first ever Belgian production of the internationally acclaimed musical.
+On March 22, 2009, she appeared in the title role of Elisabeth in the first ever Belgian production of the internationally acclaimed musical.